yahoo/storm-yarn/README.md

 The is no failover when nimbus goes down.
 Still working on it.

-There is no easy way to get the normal storm client to connect to the nimbus server that was just laucnhed.  (you need to find the host and port and then configure it automatically on the command line)
+There is no easy way to get the normal storm client to connect to the nimbus server that was just launched.
+(You need to find the host and port and then configure it automatically on the command line.)

 The default UI port is the same as the default MR shuffle port.
 You probably want to change that to avoid collisions.